My First Post is Inspired by Disability

 Exhibit A: The Unstoppable Abby.

-One of my teachers, Jungian Analyst and author, Marion Woodman, sees loss as a rite of passage.
-I add that loss is one of many lost rituals that humanity is hungry for.
+Jungian Analyst and author, Marion Woodman sees loss as a rite of passage.
+I add loss as one of many lost rituals that humanity is eager to behold.

 Rites of passage are accompanied by intensity.
 Intensity brings us to the moment when the mystery bursts through.